erabytse/erabytse-sweep/README.md

 A journal file (.erabytse_journal.json) will be created in the target folder.
 No file is ever deleted automatically — you decide what happens next.

-📜 License
-MIT — but used with intention.

-Part of **[erabytse](https://erabytse.github.io)** — a quiet rebellion against digital waste.

-Made with care, not with noise.